-Cleaning expert Lynsey Crombie* advises, "In general, with your daily clean, always start with your surfaces and finish with the floor."
+Crombie advises, "In general, with your daily clean, always start with your surfaces—and finish with the floor."

 7. Disinfect your sink

-She advises, "Fill your sink with warm water and add diluted disinfectant (we love Fabulosa, with one cap for every 400ml of water).
+She advises, "Fill your sink with warm water and add diluted disinfectant.
 Using a cloth, wipe down the entire area, including the taps."
 It's also worth doing the area around the sink too, as this tends to get populated with bits of food and water, too.

 8. Clean your floors

 You should also remember to clean your floors according to their material.
-For example, when working out how to clean laminate floors, you should take into account that you shouldn't use abrasive, scratchy cloths, or it could damage the surface of the floor.
+For example, if you have a tiled floor a steam cleaner could be useful for gentle and thorough cleaning.
+And, when working out how to clean laminate floors, remember abrasive, scratchy cloths can damage the surface.

-Of course, the final step of any kitchen cleaning routine is to take out the trash.
-Your trash bags should now be full of any leftover food scraps, empty bottles or packages, and any other rubbish that you've thrown away over the process of cleaning your kitchen.
+Of course, the final step in any step-by-step guide to cleaning a kitchen is to take out the trash.
+Your trash bags should now be full of any leftover food scraps, empty bottles or packages, and any other rubbish that you've thrown away during the process of cleaning your kitchen.

-To finish up the process of cleaning your kitchen, take the trash bags outside to your bins, and give your kitchen garbage can a quick clean over with some disinfectant, wiping out any bits of food that may have fallen in.
+Take the trash bags outside and give your kitchen garbage can a quick clean over with some disinfectant, wiping out any bits of food that may have fallen in.
 Then, replace the bag, and you're good to go.

 How often should we clean our kitchen?

-- Surfaces: According to Lynsey, "Kitchen surfaces, hobs and sinks should be cleaned daily using a disinfectant type product.
-Kitchen floors need a daily vacuum paying particular attention to around tables and bar stools."
+- Surfaces—according to Crombie, "Kitchen surfaces, hobs, and sinks should be cleaned daily using a disinfectant type product.
+Kitchen floors need a daily vacuum paying particular attention to around tables and barstools."
 So in your kitchen cleaning routine, make sure to prioritize this task.

-- Floors, kitchen cupboards: A clean "where floors are either mopped or steamed, the kitchen cupboard doors are wiped down, and the where kitchen bin needs a good disinfect" should happen once a week ideally.
+- Floors, kitchen cupboards—a clean "where floors are either mopped or steamed, the kitchen cupboard doors are wiped down, and the where kitchen bin needs a good disinfect" should happen once a week ideally, according to Crombie.